PennLINC/CuBIDS/docs/usage.rst

 Parameter Group
 ~~~~~~~~~~~~~~~

+A :term:`Parameter Group` is a subset of a Key Group that contains images with the same
+acquisition parameters.

 Even though two images may belong to the same Key Group and are valid BIDS,
 they may have images with different acquisition parameters.
 There is nothing fundamentally wrong with this —